Ambulance Emergency Response Optimization in Developing Countries: Application to Dhaka

-For all experiments, we solve formulation~\eqref{NFFsolve} using the HSGen algorithm with $10$ random starts and $10$ random interchanges.
+For all experiments in Section~\ref{DhakaExp}, we solve formulation~\eqref{NFFsolve} using the heuristic scenario generation (HSGen) algorithm with $10$ random starts and $10$ random interchanges.
+The optimization model solutions are then input to the simulation model described in Section~\ref{Sim} to evaluate the tactical system performance over a seven day period.
+We use a three day warm up period to reach the steady state system.

 Unless otherwise indicated, we use the uncertainty sets described in Sections~\ref{Opt:DUnc} and \ref{Opt:TTUnc} with 100 ambulance demand scenarios and a travel time budget ($B$) of 1000 seconds.
 Through a detailed sensitivity analysis on the travel time budget (see \ref{Apd:BudgetSens}), we find that optimizing outpost locations using a budget of 1000 seconds generates solutions that perform comparably to solutions optimized for other budgets.
 Sections~\ref{TimeofDay}, \ref{AmbLocExps}, and \ref{RobustValue} use the ambulance road network, while Section~\ref{CNGvalue} uses both the ambulance and complete road networks.
-All experiments were programmed using \texttt{MATLAB 2016a} and linear programming sub-problems were solved using \texttt{Gurobi 7.0}.
-The HSGen algorithm was able to solve each large-scale problem instance in under an one hour, and most were solved within 10 minutes.
+All optimization experiments were programmed using \texttt{MATLAB 2016a} and linear programming sub-problems were solved using \texttt{Gurobi 7.0}.
+All simulations were programming using \texttt{Python 3.5}.
+The HSGen algorithm was able to solve each large-scale problem instance in under one hour, and most were solved within 10 minutes.
 These real-world instances are comparable with the largest problems solved in the facility location literature and papers that focus on problems this large exclusively use heuristic methods \citep{Fischetti2017}.
-Given that we use a heuristic, the reported response time improvements should be seen as conservative estimates.